CNSLabs/contracts/safe-scripts/README.md

 ## Output

-The script generates a JSON file compatible with Safe's transaction builder interface.
+The script generates a JSON file in the `out/` directory that is compatible with Safe's transaction builder interface.
 The file can be imported into Safe for execution.

 ## Error Handling